-The contractual term to maturity of the \$58.5 million of short-term marketable securities held by the Company as of March 31, 2020 is less than one year.
-As of March 31, 2020, the Company held \$3.2 million of long-term marketable securities with contractual maturities of more than one year, but less than five years.
-As of December 31, 2019, the Company's \$59.0 million of marketable securities had contractual maturities of less than one year
+The contractual term to maturity of the \$21.4 million of short-term marketable securities held by the Company as of September 30, 2020 is less than one year.
+As of December 31, 2019, the Company's \$59.0 million of marketable securities also had contractual maturities of less than one year.

-There were no realized gains or losses for the three months ended March 31, 2020 or 2019.
+There were no realized gains or losses for the three and nine months ended September 30, 2020 or 2019.